-After returning from Peru I was able to secure a seasonal position at New Vrindaban.
-The job entailed attendant, organizing processes, and material managment for the temple and the lodge.
-I was interested in the experience and spirituality from the Krishna perspective even though my faith is in Christianity.
+After returning from Peru, I was able to secure a seasonal position at New Vrindaban.
+The job entailed attendant, organizing processes, maintenance, and material management for the temple and the lodge.
+I was interested in the experience and spirituality from the Krishna perspective.

 New Vrindaban is an unincorporated area and an ISKCON intentional community located in Marshall County, West Virginia.
-The town consists of 1,204 acres, and several building complexes, homes, apartment buildings, and businesses including the Sri Sri Radha Vrindaban Chandra Temple and Prabhupada’s Palace of Gold.
+The town consists of 1,204 acres and several building complexes, homes, apartment buildings, and businesses, including the Sri Sri Radha Vrindaban Chandra Temple and Prabhupada’s Palace of Gold.
 New Vrindaban was founded in 1968 under the direct guidance of A.C.
 Bhaktivedanta Swami Prabhupada, founder of ISKCON, by his disciple Kirtanananda Swami.
-It is named for the Indian city of Vrindavan.
+It is named after the city of Vrindavan in India.

-My supervisor was a wise man named Astikia from Ajabijouan and his wife Saravati who was from Russia.
-They were kind people and had a lot of experience with yoga and eastern philosophies of Krishna, Hindu, and Buhdism.
-They were easy to work for and really had little expectations in the typical sense of work and allowed people to develop there spirituality in creativity through service and participation.
+My supervisor was a wise man named Astikia from Ajabijouan and his wife Sarasvati, from Russia.
+They were kind people and had a lot of experience with yoga and the eastern philosophies of Krishna, Hindu, and Buddhism.
+They were easy to work for and had little expectations in the typical sense of work and allowed people to develop their spirituality in creativity through service and participation.

-I met some really unique and amazing people while working there with varying backgrounds and approached life from a wide range of perspectives most with a deep devotion to spirituality and Krishna consciousness.
-Astikia took me under his wing immediately and began to teach me about Kriya yoga and breathing exercises along with spirituality and ISHKON teachings.
-He had traveled India, Tibet, and Bhutan for 13 years developing his spirituality through meditation and practicing under gurus in various temples.
+I met some unique and memorable people while working with varying backgrounds; most approached life from a wide range of perspectives, with a deep devotion to spirituality and Krishna consciousness.
+Astikia took me under his wing immediately and began to teach me about Kriya yoga and breathing exercises, along with spirituality and ISHKON teachings.
+He had traveled to India, Tibet, and Bhutan for 13 years, developing his spirituality through meditation and practicing under gurus in various temples.
 He taught me a lot about the power of meditation and the things possible through constants practice and intense focus.
-We discussed all the deep questions in life and he had a unique and passionate perspective.
-Under him I studied the teachings of Krishna philosophies and how to practice them everyday through reading, meditation, karma, chanting, eating (Prasaadam), offerings, and a austerities.
+We discussed all the deep questions in life, and he had a unique and passionate perspective.
+I studied the teachings of Krishna philosophies and how to practice them every day through reading, meditation, karma, chanting, eating (Prasaadam), offerings, and austerities.

 Prasadam means Krishna’s mercy, and prasadam is the remnants of something that has been prepared for the pleasure of Krishna with love and offered to Him for His enjoyment.
-Because Krishna has tasted it or enjoyed it prasadam is not a material thing.
+Because Krishna has tasted it or enjoyed it, prasadam is not a material thing.
 Once Krishna tastes something it becomes transcendental.
-Krishna and Krishna prasadam is no different.
-That means for example you can get the same benefits by honoring Krishna prasadam (eating Krishna prasadam, but devotees don’t say “eating prasadam”–it is honoring prasadam or respecting prasadam) as you could get by being personally present with Krishna face-to-face.
-Prasadam is very powerful.
+Krishna and Krishna prasadam are no different.
+This means for example you can get the same benefits by honoring Krishna prasadam (eating Krishna prasadam, but devotees don’t say “eating prasadam”–it is honoring prasadam or respecting prasadam) as you could get by being personally present with Krishna face-to-face.
+Prasadam is potent.

-This would all culminate to a Fire Puja ceremony that we practiced for daily.
-Learning our mantras and breathing techniques were the main focus along with the offerings we would make to the fire.
-During this time A couple new guys started working at the Lodge and where also interested in learning from Astikia.
+Everything would all culminate in a Fire Puja ceremony that we practiced daily.
+Learning our mantras and breathing techniques was the main focus, along with the offerings we would make to the fire.
+During this time, A couple of new guys started working at the Lodge and were also interested in learning from Astikia.
 So Jared, Greg, and I continued to study under Astikia in preparation for the fire Puja.
 We would go to Astikias very early in the morning before sunrise and practice Kriya breathing techniques and learn about other philosophies, diet, and meditation.
-He also started advising us on how to set up our altars at home for worship and chanting mantras.
-After about 8 weeks of practice and preparation we set a date for when we would participate in the fire puja.
+He also started advising us on setting up our altars at home for worship and chanting mantras.
+After about eight weeks of practice and preparation, we set a date for when we would participate in the fire puja.
 We also had to acquire many supplies and build a gazebo with a fire pit and specific stools at specific heights with tables to hold our offerings.
 Our supplies would consist of various seeds, oils, woods, containers, and fruits.
 I will not go into specifics details as they are secret to the ceremony.
-After acquiring all of our supplies we met at my house under the gazebo at 5:00 AM to begin the ceremony.
-During the ceremony the six of us would chant our individual mantras given to us by Astikia 108 times for 36 rounds using our beads while altering between offering the fire; oils, seeds, and fruits. also during the ceremony there were very specific rules as to not touch your face or feet without washing your hands before continuing with the ceremony and using a specific towel for said purpose.
+After acquiring our supplies, we met at my house under the pavilion at 5:00 AM to begin the ceremony.
+During the ceremony, the six of us would chant our mantras provided by Astikia 108 times for 36 rounds using our beads while altering between offering the fire; oils, seeds, and fruits.
+During the ceremony, there were particular rules as to not touch your face or feet without washing your hands before continuing with the tradition and using a specific towel for said purpose.

 Normally, the burning pujas are offered at the end of great nearing retreats, three-year retreats, or short retreats of the enlightened being deities.
 These retreats are done with mantra recitation that brings you closer to the deity.
 The burning puja is offered to restore parts of the practice that were left out, or mantras that have been incorrectly recited or mixed up, performed with unclear concentration.
 It also generally purifies defilements and negative karma.